henki-robotics/robotics_essentials_ros2/3-create_ros_2_package/README.md

 # Exercises 3 - Create ROS 2 package
-For the upcoming exercises, you will start writing some Python code.
+In the upcoming exercise session, you will start writing some Python code.
 ROS 2 organizes code neatly in **packages** to separate different functionalities, and make them to be easily installable and shareable.

-You can follow this tutorial to easily create a new package using [Turtle Nest](https://github.com/Jannkar/turtle_nest) GUI tool, or learn how to create packages manually from the command line by following
+You can follow this tutorial to easily create a new package using the [Turtle Nest](https://github.com/Jannkar/turtle_nest) GUI tool, or learn how to create packages manually from the command line by following
 [the official ROS 2 documentation](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html).

 ## Create a new package
 1. Bring up the Docker container and open a new terminal inside it ([How to run Docker container](/0-setup/Docker%20Cheat%20Sheet.md))
-1. Run a command `turtle-nest` to bring up the guided package creation
+2. Run the command `turtle-nest` to bring up the guided package creation

 Use the following settings to create the package: